-- Solid Green: System is on.
+- Solid Green: System is ready.

 - Flashing Green: On a call.

 - Red: Indicates a problem.

 - Off: System is off.
 Press twice to speak with an OnStar Advisor.

-Press of or call 1-888-4-ONSTAR (1-888-466-7827) to speak to an Advisor.
+Press of or call 1-888-4ONSTAR (1-888-466-7827) to speak to an Advisor.

-Press D to:
+Press 1 to:

 - Make a call, end a call, or answer an incoming call. - Give OnStar Hands-Free Calling voice commands. - Give OnStar Turn-by-Turn Navigation voice commands.

-Requires a specific OnStar subscription plan. - Obtain the WiFi network name, or Service Set Identifier or SSID, and passphrase (if equipped).
+Obtain the Wi-Fi[®] hotspot name or SSID and password, if equipped.

-Press of to connect to a live Advisor to:
+Press of to connect to an Advisor to:

-- Verify account information or update contact information. - Get driving directions.
-Requires a specific OnStar subscription plan.
+- Verify account information or update contact information.

-- Receive On-Demand
+- Get driving directions.

-Diagnostics for a check of the vehicle's key operating systems.
+- Receive a Diagnostic check of the vehicle's key operating systems.

 - Receive Roadside Assistance.

-- Manage WiFi Settings (if equipped).
+- Manage Wi-Fi Settings, if equipped.

-Press to get a priority connection to an OnStar Emergency Advisor available 24/7 to:
+Press to get a priority connection to an OnStar Advisor available 24/7 to:

-- Get help for an emergency. - Be a Good Samaritan or respond to an AMBER Alert. - Get assistance in severe weather or other crisis and evacuation routes.
+- Get help for an emergency. - Be a Good Samaritan or respond to an AMBER Alert. - Get assistance in severe weather or other crisis situations and find evacuation routes.